TwixmixyJanet/winner-pick/README.md

   - many rosters to one game
   - one roster to one cast member
 - Cast Members
-  - many cast members to one group
+  - many cast members to one game
   - one cast member to one user
   - one cast member to one roster
   - one cast members to one eliminations
 - Eliminations
   - one eliminations to one cast members
+  - many eliminations to one game
+  - many eliminations to one user

 <br />